 Generating Hydrogen in Orkney has the potential to turn challenge into opportunity by:

-Our local ‘Orkney Hydrogen Economic strategy’ will ensure that Orkney is not only playing a part in the reaching sustainability targets set by the EU, Westminster and the Scottish Government but also having an opportunity to guide how such targets are set.
-The ‘Orkney Hydrogen Economic Strategy’ will further Orkney’s reputation as a forward thinking island community that is able to attract funding for and deliver a range of projects with global significance.
+Our strategy will ensure that Orkney is not only playing a part in the reaching sustainability targets set by the EU, Westminster and the Scottish Government but also having an opportunity to guide how such targets are set and will further Orkney’s reputation as a forward thinking island community that is able to attract funding for and deliver a range of projects with global significance.

 For more information contact Project Manager David Hannon.